[Learn Korean I29] -길래, -(ㄴ/는)다길래, -(ㄴ/는)다기에

 For example,

-Since my child said that he wanted to have Omurice, I made it for him.
+Since my child said he wanted Omurice, I made it for him.

-I am looking forward to reading your creative sentences using the grammar you learned today!
+I look forward to reading your creative sentences using the grammar you learned today!

 The second homework is to memorize new words.